VioletsOleander/vault-vanilla/paper-notes/mlsys/FlashAttention-2 Faster Attention with Better Parallelism and Work Partitioning-2024-ICLR.md

 ![](https://cdn-xlab-data.openxlab.org.cn/pdf/02d75799-1854-43ad-ab99-f2dda6088b50.pdf/e27f364eb48d9a351d38ecdfcfca0cf8e337dc6af52a7284ad404ffae7987f3f.jpg)

-# 5 D ISCUSSION AND F UTURE D IRECTIONS
+# 5 Discussion and Future Directions
 FlashAttention -2 is $2\times$ faster than FlashAttention , which ans that we can train models with 16k longer context for the same price as previously training a 8k context model, for the same number of tokens.
 We are excited about how this can be used to understand long books and reports, high resolution images, audio and video.
 FlashAttention -2 will also speed up training, finetuning, and inference of existing models.

 In the near future, we plan to collaborate with researchers and engineers to make FlashAttention widely applicable in different kinds of devices (e.g., H100 GPUs, AMD GPUs), as well as new data types such as FP8.
 As an immediate next step, we plan to optimize FlashAttention-2 for H100 GPUs to use new hardware features (TMA, 4th-gen Tensor Cores, fp8).
 Combining the low-level optimizations in FlashAttention-2 with high-level algorithmic changes (e.g., local, dilated, block-sparse attention) could allow us to train AI models with much longer context.
 We are also excited to work with compiler researchers to make these optimization techniques easily programmable.